Many years ago, I discovered that making dough with my new food processor would forever banish crafting it by hand…

 This Parmesan dough is my basic crust for savory tarts and quiches.
 I created this recipe many years ago, when I discovered that making dough with my new food processor would forever banish crafting it by hand – what a relief!

-This recipe for quiche or tart crust is not only easy to make (and foolproof!), it’s incredibly crumbly and light – making your savory quiches or tarts as delicate as they could possibly be.
+This tart or quiche crust recipe is not only easy to make (and foolproof!); it’s incredibly crumbly and light – making your savory quiches or tarts as delicate as they could possibly be.

 Parmesan tart or quiche crust